ryan201212212/FIGMA/README.md

-# BigCom-Project\
-> Fine-tuning a Fashion Domain Image Generation Model Using Self-Instruct
+# FIGMA : Fine-tuning a Fashion Domain Image Generation Model Using Self-Instruct